vizlab-kobe/YYZVis/README.md

-# YinYangVis
+# YYZVis
-YinYangVis is a visualization toolkit based on KVS for Yin-Yang-Zhong volume dataset.
+YYZVis is a visualization toolkit based on KVS for Yin-Yang-Zhong volume dataset.

 ## Requirements
 * [KVS](https://github.com/naohisas/KVS)